sidharth096/currency-converter/README.md

 After you can make function call like this:

-Base Currency: The currency you're converting from.
+Base Currency: The currency you're converting from,
-To Currency: The currency you're converting to.
+To Currency: The currency you're converting to,
-Units: The amount you want to convert.
+Units: The amount you want to convert

 ```javascript
 const res = await convertCurrency("USD", "INR", 1);